 Additional Campus Housing Available for Two-Year Schools

-As more traditional students are attending community college today, there is an increased need to provide for housing on or near community college campuses.
+As more traditional students attend community college today, there is an increased need to provide housing on or near community college campuses.
 As a result, more community colleges are building college dormitories or apartments within the vicinity of their classrooms.
 This new development is creating a more traditional environment for those who want to enjoy the full college experience without the expense of a four-year institution.

 Increase in Online Programs

-Both traditional and non-traditional students are looking for convenience when it comes to earning their college degrees, which is why online programs are becoming a hot commodity in higher education.
+Both traditional and non-traditional students are looking for convenience when earning their college degrees, which is why online programs are becoming a hot commodity in higher education.
 Inside Higher Ed reports that community colleges saw a nine-percent increase in distance education program enrollment between 2009 and 2010, and that trend continues to grow today.
 In that same survey, 81 percent of schools said they offered at least some online classes for students.

 In this video, Alamance Community College describes its online programs.